yiqli53/CS259-Project/README.md

 ## Team
 Yiqun Li, Chengxin Wang, Rui Lin

+## About Project
+In this project, we try to implement FPGP and accelerate using TAPA.
+The repository contains 2 branches.
+The "main" branch contains the baseline or standard version of FPGP, and the "TAPA" branch contains the baseline plus TAPA acceleration.
+For now, we have been able to perform software simulation on both versions, and get good results.

 ## How to run
 Please initiate a "Vitis 2020.2 Developer AMI" instance on AWS.